mbensmida/sphinx-poc/docs/LDAP.rst

 **Read-only mode**

 The Read-only mode is Repository configuration.
-It is an option of the repository that prevents PRODUCT from writing to the LDAP directory.
+It is an option of the repository that prevents eXo Platform from writing to the LDAP directory.
 In the Quick start, this option is omitted so the mode is read-write.
 To enable the read-only mode, set the option to **true**: